The “Scroll Behavior” option lets you decide how certain elements behave when the page they are on is being scrolled down.

 When you set a distance from the top, the element will be sticky on the screen at the respective distance from the top.

 Here you can set until what point on the page should the element be sticky.
-Click on the drop down next to this settings to see the three ways you can choose from:
+Click on the drop-down next to these settings to see the three ways you can choose from:

 End of page - default behavior